Mark Van Zant

 Life can be hard, on each of us.
-It is full of unexpected twists and turns, moving us in and out of light and dark places that present themselves in our intimate relationships, career, family, faith, and within ourselves.
+It is full of unexpected twists and turns.
+It moves us in and out of light and dark places.
+The struggles present themselves in our intimate relationships, career, family, faith, and within ourselves.

-My practice being focused on working with men, teen (15+ years old) and adult, I know first hand about dealing with the challenges that men face and the unexpected bends in the journey of life.
+My practice being focused on working with men, teen (15+ years old) and adult, I know first hand about dealing with the challenges that men face.
+The unexpected bends in the journey of life.
 Just one example, is how my career hit various snags.

-Prior to finding a calling in counseling I earned an undergraduate degree in Actuarial Science from Georgia State University.
-Upon graduating the lack of job opportunities made it tough to break into the actuarial field.
-As such I went to work as a business professional in the corporate and consulting world, leading departments and projects including outsourcing, off-shoring, and process improvement.
-I paid my dues and had my years of climbing the proverbial corporate ladder.
+Prior to counseling, I earned an undergraduate degree in Actuarial Science, from Georgia State University.
+Upon graduating the lack of jobs made it tough to break into the field.
+As such, I went to work in the corporate and consulting world.
+I led departments and projects in outsourcing, off-shoring, and process improvement.
+I paid my dues and climbed the proverbial corporate ladder.

-My time in the business world included experiencing and surviving several large company downsizings as well as periodic downtime in between jobs in my contractor role.
-Certainly not how I expected things to go in the way of feeling secure in my career and life.
-However, it was during the truly taxing and later fortuitous experience of being unemployed at the age of 31 that brought me to counseling.
-In many ways it took things back down to the foundation and so began the journey of rebuilding from the ground up.
-My transition from Fortune 50 to counseling was driven solely by my deep passion for developing relationships and making a positive difference in the lives of people.
+My time in the business world included surviving several large company downsizings.
+I also experienced periodic downtime in between contractor roles.
+This is not how I expected things to go in securing my career path.
+It was during difficult experience of being unemployed, at the age of 31, that brought me to counseling.
+In many ways it took things back down to the foundation.
+So began the journey of rebuilding from the ground up.
+My transition from Fortune 50 to counseling was driven by my deep passion for developing relationships.
+In addition, my desire to make a positive difference in the lives of people.